pitkanenlauri/salesman/README.md

 ![Shortest route with 20 cities.](/salesman_screenshot_cities20.png)

-Solution for shortest route of salesman visiting 20 cities.
+Solution for shortest route of salesman visiting 20 cities given in cities20.txt.